Mathieu7483/holbertonschool-printf/README.md

 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c
 ```

-for our compilation we create a "Test" executable like this :
+For our compilation we create a "Test" executable like this :
 ```Bash

  gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c -o test
 ```
-Important note: Do not push any `main.c` files into your project's root directory.
-Our `main` files will include your main header file (`main.h`) via `#include "main.h"`.

 For access the manpage :
 ```Bash